 If you encounter a problem with debt collectors, know how to respond

 Zombies follow their prey (the living) relentlessly.
 Likewise, some people are harassed or oppressed by some debt collectors who use illegal, harassing, or aggressive tactics in an attempt to collect a debt from consumers.
 This can be highly stressful.
 By understanding the limits of what debt collectors can say or do, and knowing how to respond appropriately if you experience a problem, you can respond to tactics that put your finances at risk.
 Also, as a servicemember, you have extra protections under the Servicemembers Civil Relief Act (SCRA).
 For example, if you notify a creditor that you have gone onto active duty and provide the creditor a copy of your orders, you are entitled to have the interest rate on debts you owed before entering active duty reduced to six percent for the whole time you’re on active duty.

 In one episode of “The Walking Dead,” a character climbs out a window to escape a fierce group of zombies, but twists his ankle, causing him to lose ground in his attempt to escape.
 Did you know that making a slip such as missing credit card payments can hurt your credit score, which could impact your ability to borrow at an affordable rate in the future?

 There are many steps you can take to get and keep a good credit score, such as always paying your bills on time and keeping your credit balance low in proportion to your overall credit limit.
-For more information, (hosted by our Office of Servicemember Affairs), which talks about credit scores and credit reporting and how you can take action to prevent slips or falls that could damage your overall credit standing.
+For more information, visit our Military Financial Lifecycle page, which talks about credit scores and credit reporting and how you can take action to prevent slips or falls that could damage your overall credit standing.